noahsadir/vidQR/readme.md

 See the individual folders for usage data specific to that program.

-In general, put a file into an encoder to recieve a vidQR code and scan that code with a decoder to retrieve the file back.
+In general, put a file into an encoder to receive a vidQR code and scan that code with a decoder to retrieve the file back.

+## Purpose

+A single traditional QR code is immensely useful, but doesn't store that much data.
+This program attempts to address that issue (and introduce a whole host of other ones) Turns a file into a series of QR codes.

 ## Technical Details